dj-spatial/spatial_analysis/README.md

 # SpatialAnalyzer
-The Plugin implements spatial clustering, central tendancy and distribution to perform spatial analysis.
+The Plugin implements spatial clustering, central tendancy and distribution to perform spatial analysis for Qgis.
 Users can choose analysis tools and the results will be displayed on the canvas.

 ## Features